Understanding Carnival Corporation & plc (CCL)'s financial health through ratios - The Dwinnex

 Revenue Estimates

-12 analysts predict $6.68B in revenue for the current quarter.
+10 analysts predict $6.67B in revenue for the current quarter.
 It ranges from a high estimate of $6.87B to a low estimate of $6.37B.
-As of the current estimate, Carnival Corporation & plc’s year-ago sales were $4.9B, an estimated increase of 36.40% from the year-ago figure.
-For the next quarter, 12 analysts are estimating revenue of $5.2B, an increase of 35.60% less than the figure of $36.40% in the same quarter last year.
-There is a high estimate of $5.44B for the next quarter, whereas the lowest estimate is $4.93B.
+As of the current estimate, Carnival Corporation & plc’s year-ago sales were $4.9B, an estimated increase of 36.20% from the year-ago figure.
+For the next quarter, 10 analysts are estimating revenue of $5.25B, an increase of 36.70% over than the figure of $36.20% in the same quarter last year.
+There is a high estimate of $5.44B for the next quarter, whereas the lowest estimate is $5.08B.